 This post was originally published on A Globe Well Travelled in 2016.
 The content has been revised and updated with fresh information.

-Here’s my recommendations for a self-guided tour of the best Stockholm subway stations.
-It’s a fun way to get some snaps for posting on your Instagram feed!
+Here’s my tips for seeing the best Stockholm art subway stations.
+It’s a fun way to get some snaps for posting on your social feed!

 T-Centralen (Central Station)